hummel009/Eclipse-inspired-Color-Scheme-for-IntelliJ/README.md

-Yet another IntelliJ Color Scheme plugin.
+Yet another color scheme plugin for IntelliJ IDEA.

 # A bit  of context